 There are well-trained staff on site who can help you navigate your way around the museum and they cater for all abilities, including deaf and blind persons.
 You can borrow a wheelchair or bring your own as the exhibits are very easy to access.
 There are also plenty of lifts which can help you move to each floor and get the very best out of your visit.

 The best thing about The Science Museum is that it is free to enter and open 7 days a week 10am to 6pm!
 Some events and activities might require additional tickets, so it is worth checking beforehand.
-There is also a gift shop just in case you wanted to take away a souvenir to remember your trip by.
+There is also a gift shop just in case you wanted to take away a souvenir to remember your trip.

 We hope our guide to some of the best attractions in the UK has helped you decide on a special place to take your loved ones, with the piece of mind that each provides easy access and facilities for your individual needs.